Locahl

 LaravelWordPresslocal development

-Hosts File Setup for Laravel/WordPress Local Development
+Hosts File Setup for Laravel and WordPress

 L